 Peter’s father has run home, and is telling someone we don’t see about K9: “A white dog.
 Hecate’s familiar!”

-He reports that this supernatural beast got his son, but Peter shows up a minute later.
+He reports that this supernatural beastie got his son, but Peter shows up a minute later.

 Peter managed to get free and escape while Brendan was phoning Sarah Jane at the Bakers’.
 By the time she gets home, there’s nothing to see but a necktie lying on the floor in the front hall.
 They phone the police and Brendan describes his attackers.

 George Tracey wants Peter to go back and kidnap Brendan.
-Peter doesn’t want to do it, but his father pushes him into it.
+Peter doesn’t want to, but his father pushes him into it.

 Peter grabs Brendan the next night as the younger boy checks the front door before going up to bed, then cuts the phone line.